Streaming Algorithms for Geometric Steiner Forest

 It remains to estimate $c_V^{(i)}$ for $0 \leq i \leq \log_{1 + \epsilon}{W} - 1$.
-For each $i$, Frahling et al.~\cite{FIS08} consider the subdivision of $[\Delta]^2$ into squares of side-length $(1+\epsilon)^{i'}$ for a small enough $i'$ and round the input points to to grid points formed by centers of these squares.
-Namely, $i'$ is the largest integer satisfying $(1+\epsilon)^{i'} \leq O(\epsilon \cdot (1+\epsilon)^i)$.
-However, this is not convenient in our setting as we need to restrict the MST query to a subset of quad-tree squares (with side-lengths of powers of~$2$).
-As it is not possible to ``align'' squares of size $(1+\epsilon)^{i'}$ with quad-tree squares, the aforementioned rounding could move a point not relevant to the MST query to a quad-tree square of the query (thus making it appear relevant), or vice versa.
+For each $i$, Frahling et al.~\cite{FIS08} consider the subdivision of $[\Delta]^2$ into squares of sidelength $(1+\epsilon)^{i'}$ for a small enough $i'$, namely, $i'$ is the largest integer satisfying $(1+\epsilon)^{i'} \leq O(\epsilon \cdot (1+\epsilon)^i)$.
+They round the input points to grid points formed by centers of these squares.
+However, this is not convenient in our setting as we need to restrict the MST query to a subset of quadtree squares (with sidelengths of powers of~$2$).
+As it is not possible to ``align'' squares of size $(1+\epsilon)^{i'}$ with quadtree squares, the aforementioned rounding could move a point not relevant to the MST query to a quadtree square of the query (thus making it appear relevant), or vice versa.

-To avoid this issue, we adjust the rounding for MST cost estimation so that the grid points are centers of squares in the randomly-shifted quad-tree we use in the DP computation.
-Recall from Section~\ref{sec:prelim} that the $\mathcal{G}_{i'}$ is the set of centers of all level-$i'$ quad-tree squares.
+To avoid this issue, we adjust the rounding for MST cost estimation so that the grid points are centers of squares in the randomly-shifted quadtree we use in the DP computation.
+Recall from Section~\ref{sec:prelim} that $\mathcal{G}_{i'}$ is the set of centers of all level-$i'$ quadtree squares.
 Namely, to estimate $c_V^{(i)}$, we round input points to the $2^{i'}$-grid $\mathcal{G}_{i'}$, where $i'$ is the largest integer such that $2^{i'} \leq O(\epsilon \cdot (1+\epsilon)^i)$, that is,